JustOdaya/AceBotReports/README.md

 Here is where you can report issues with AceBot or ask a general question Currently the bot is being redone.
 Ace is replacing Firebot entirely.

-Simply go into the [issues tab](https://github.com/ItsJustIce02/AceBotReports/issues) and write your issue or question.
+Simply go into the [issues tab](https://github.com/ItsJustIce02/AceBotReports/issues) and use the bug reporting template.
+Additionally you can suggest a feature or ask a simple question.
 [**Check our status page before reporting**](http://status.dsacebot.ga/)

 ## Under upgrading